sapozhnikov/keeper/ReadMe.md

 Argument *srcdir* is pointing to the repository folder.
 You can define the date (format is "YYYY-MM-DD HH:mm:SS.SSS") or period (format is "P1Y2M3DT4H5M6S").
 For example, older than 1 month - P1M, older than 1 minute - PT1M, older than 1 year - P1Y.<p>

 ### Filtering ###
 It's possible to exclude some directories or files while backuping or restoring.
 Wildmasks "*" and "?" are supported.
-You can define more than one mask separated with symbol ";".
+You can define more than one mask, just separate them with symbol ";".
 If argument *--include* is defined, only matched files will be proceeded.
 If argument *--exclude* is defined, matched files will be skipped.